emacs-exordium/exordium/README.md

   (load "~/.emacs.d/init_local.el"))
 ```

+## Machine-local preferences

+Two files can be added to customize the configuration for the local machine
+(they are ignored in git):

+* If a file `~/.emacs.d/init-local-prefs.el` exists, it is loaded at the
+  beginning.
+It is used to override the default values of the preferences
+  variables that are defined in `~/.emacs.d/modules/init-prefs.el` (see that
+  module for details).
-If a file `init_local.el` exists, it will be loaded at the end; you can use
+* If a file `~/.emacs.d/init_local.el` exists, it will be loaded at the end;
-this as a mechanism to load machine-specific extensions.
+  you can use this as a mechanism to load machine-specific extensions.

 ## Keymap